Sleepytale Logo

 I am sorry, Rosie said quickly, setting a daisy in the broom bristles.

-Across the street, the Parade Committee was busy with a giant paper float shaped like a strawberry wagon.
+Across the street, the Parade Committee was busy building a giant paper float shaped like a strawberry wagon.

 Mr Reed the mayor puffed out his cheeks and called, We could use your help, Rosie.